NE1W01F/WolfLib/README.md

 Please ensure that your contributions align with the project's coding style and follow best practices.
 Check the [Issues](https://github.com/NE1W01F/WolfLib/issues) page for open issues and consider addressing them as well.

 ## License
-WolfLib - StealthAPI is released under the [GNU Lesser General Public License (LGPLv3)](https://www.gnu.org/licenses/lgpl-3.0.en.html).
+WolfLib is released under the [GNU Lesser General Public License (LGPLv3)](https://www.gnu.org/licenses/lgpl-3.0.en.html).
 See the [LICENSE](LICENSE) file for more details.

 ## Support
 For any questions, suggestions, or issues, please [open an issue](https://github.com/NE1W01F/WolfLib/issues) or join the discussion in the [community chat](https://gitter.im/NE1W01F/WolfLib).

-Let's collaborate and make WolfLib - StealthAPI a powerful tool for hiding Windows API function usage together!
+Let's collaborate and make WolfLib a tool for hiding Windows API function usage together!